What is the Global Nighttime Recovery Plan (GNRP)?

 The Global Nighttime Recovery Plan is a collaborative, practical guide for cities that are trying to determine the best way to design and execute a safe and feasible strategy to reopen and reactivate their creative and night-time economies.

-- Is the UK’s fifth-largest industry, and creates 1 in 8 jobs in London.
+- The Nighttime Economy is the UK’s fifth-largest industry, and creates 1 in 8 jobs in London.

 - Supports almost 300,000 jobs and is responsible for $35bn in total annual economic output in New York City.